fangli88/fangli88.github.io/symbolService/ReadMe.md

 (1) Dictionary Info
 (2) Individual symbols and texts

-Dictionary Info live in the path `/resources/styles/dictionary-info.json` relatively to the dictionary url defined in the Dictionary Renderer.
+Dictionary Info lives in the path `/resources/styles/dictionary-info.json` relatively to the dictionary url defined in the Dictionary Renderer.
+See comments below for detailed explanation.
 ```
 {
     "cimRefTemplateUrl": "./resources/styles/cim/{itemName}.json", //This line tells dictionary render where to find each symbol item.